jrmeyerhofer/LITA2017/Lesson_2/README.md

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Sheet and name our file: "LITA 2017 Custom Function (Lesson 2)"
-3. Click on Tools menu and choose Script Editor - This opens a script file that is associated with the sheet we just created.
+3. Click on the Tools menu and choose Script Editor - This opens a script file that is associated with the sheet we just created.
 This is what’s called a bound script.
 >“A script is bound to a Google Sheets, Docs, or Forms file if it was created from that document rather than as a standalone script.
 The file a bound script is attached to is referred to as a "container".
 Bound scripts generally behave like standalone scripts except that they do not appear in Google Drive, they cannot be detached from the file they are bound to, and they gain a few special privileges over the parent file.”
 4. Copy in this code overwriting everything that is there:
 ```javascript